tazjin/nixery/docs/src/caching.md

 Layer builds are cached at `$BUCKET/builds/$HASH`, where `$HASH` is a SHA1 of the Nix store paths included in the layer.

-The content of the cached entries is a JSON-object that contains the MD5 and SHA256 hashes of the built layer.
+The content of the cached entries is a JSON-object that contains the SHA256 hashes and sizes of the built layer.

 The effect of this cache is that different instances of Nixery will not build, hash and upload layers that have identical contents across different instances.